JakeSteam/blog-programming/_posts/2023-11-05-1password-migration.md

 LastPass had a feature where it understood that multiple subdomains of the same domain might use the same details.
 For example, `login.example.com` might use the same authentication as `account.example.com`, and they can be treated as the same site.

-Unfortunately it looks like this didn't transfer across properly, since some passwords got duplicated.
+Unfortunately it looks like this didn't transfer across properly, since some passwords got duplicated (and flagged as such).
 For example, `auth3.uber.com` and `auth.uber.com` are clearly the same site, yet I've ended up with 2 records.
 This wasn't a big problem, I just went through and deleted the less useful copy of the ~40 duplicates.

 A minor annoyance at this stage was when deleting a duplicate login, the now unduplicated login would remain in this list.
 A small bug, but one that made deleting duplicates a bit more awkward.